ucgmsim/nzgmdb/wiki/Calculate-Fmax.md

 # 📊 Calculate Fmax

 This step computes the maximum usable frequency (Fmax) for each seismic record by analyzing Signal-to-Noise Ratio (SNR) data.
-The implementation is a Python conversion of an original MATLAB script, optimized for integration within the NZGMDB pipeline.

 ---